Ujjwalthakur018/Ujjwalthakur018/README.md

-<h3 align="center">Pursuing MBA in Business Analytics from the University of Petroleum and Energy studies.| I am driven by my curiosity for unraveling insights from data to inform strategic decisions.
+<h3 align="center">Recent graduate from MBA in Business Analytics from the University of Petroleum and Energy studies.| I am driven by my curiosity for unraveling insights from data to inform strategic decisions.
 I'm passionate about harnessing the power of data to solve real-world problems and uncover trends that drive innovation.
 With a solid foundation in statistical analysis and data visualization.
 I am a quick learner and believe in giving my 100% in everything that I do.</h3>

  <h1 align="center">Hi 👋, I'm Ujjwal Thakur</h1>